d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 Including the help flag will display help for the command.

-- **-f, --filename=Filename**

-Include the filename to perform the current operation.

 - **--silent**

 Use this flag to silence responses.

 - **-f FILENAME, --filename=FILENAME**

- Use the provided filename to perform operations.
+ Use the filename to write the results into it.

 - **--service**